AdobeDocs/advertising.en/help/search-social-commerce/tools/objective-upload-to-networks.md

 >[!IMPORTANT]
 >
->Objectives for hybrid portfolios may include conversion goals from multiple ad networks and other types of conversion metrics, but the individual campaigns in the portfolio can't include conversion goals that aren't included in the portfolio's objective.
-Using additional conversion goals may impact portfolio performance.
+>Objectives for hybrid portfolios may include conversion goals from multiple ad networks and other types of conversion metrics.
+However, the individual campaigns in the portfolio can't include conversion goals that aren't included in the portfolio's objective; using additional conversion goals may impact portfolio performance.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Tools] > [!UICONTROL Conversion Upload Setup]**.